Surveys

 How Surveys Differ

-Surveys operate like other outreach campaigns - they're triggered automatically based on visitor behavior and interactions with your website, such as page views, scroll depth, time spent, or custom events.
-Once triggered, surveys collect responses that flow directly into the Responses page for analysis and reporting, without creating tickets or following a support workflow.
+Surveys behave like the other engagement campaigns — they fire automatically based on visitor behaviour and interactions with your website, such as page views, time spent, or custom events.
+The answers flow into the survey's own responses page for analysis.
+They do not create tickets and do not enter a support workflow.

 When to Choose Forms vs Surveys